Your Kid Wants To Wear A Costume Every Day? Let Them

 If, as RuPaul eloquently puts it, we’re born naked and everything else is drag, kids are pretty much always winning the drag race.
 Princesses, cops, and Spider-Men mix it up in backyards, showing off both duds and superpowers.
 But parents are often encouraged to draw a line and discourage their kids from going full-costume all the time.
 A bit of escapism, the thinking seems to go, helps the education system go down; too many risks delaying social development.
-There may be a sliver of truth in that, but Laura Jana, pediatrician, and crusader for capes, argues that juvenile cosplay has demonstrable benefits.
+There may be a sliver of truth in that, but pediatrician Laura Jana, M.D., argues that juvenile cosplay has demonstrable benefits.

 “These are the roots of empathy,” Jana says.
 “It’s literally walking in another person’s shoes.”